 - Residual bequest - make a gift from the balance or residue of your estate

-If you have any questions about leaving a bequest to support the future work of Alliance Defending Freedom, please contact us.
+If you have any questions about leaving a bequest to support the future work of ADF Foundation, please contact us.
 We would be happy to assist you.
-If you have included a bequest to support the future work of the Alliance Defending Freedom in your estate plan, please contact us to let us know.
+If you have included a bequest to support the future work of the ADF Foundation in your estate plan, please contact us to let us know.
 We would like to personally thank you, recognize you for your gift, and welcome you to the Pillars of Freedom.

 Please note that Alliance Defending Freedom works with thousands of Allied Attorneys nationwide, who are happy to assist you with drafting your Will or Trust.
 If you need a referral, please let us know.

-The method used to make a bequest will depend on the kind of gift you choose to leave to support the future work of Alliance Defending Freedom.
+The method used to make a bequest will depend on the kind of gift you choose to leave to support the future work of ADF Foundation.

 Bequests of real estate, personal property, business interests, and cash are typically made by way of a will, revocable trust, or even a simple codicil to your current estate plan.
 Your estate-planning attorney can assist you in preparing the necessary papers for you to complete the bequest.